srikantbadri/Competitive-Programming/README.md

 # Competitive-Programming
-This project contains all the important codes that can be used.
+This project contains all the algorithm implemented by me mostly in Cpp, Java.
+Organized them into directories according to the topic.